Shadow10Z/CrunchyPi/README.md

     - Changes the volume of the music (Value of 10% is recomended to not cause hearing issues and not to lose sound quality).
   - music set-playlist:
     - Sets the current track and queue to the server playlist.
 This playlist can be played by using music play server-playlist.

-- Porn commands (Can be executed by everyone if active in the server):
-  - porn ass:
-    - Gets a pic or gif of an ass.
-  - porn balls:
-    - Gets a pic or gif of some balls.
-  - porn boobs:
-    - Gets a pic or gif of a pair of boobs.
-  - porn dick:
-    - Gets a pic or gif of a dick.
-  - porn gay:
-    - Gets a pic or gif of a gay video.
-  - porn lesbian:
-    - Gets a pic or gif of a lesbian video.
-  - porn pussy:
-    - Gets a pic or gif of a pussy.
-  - porn sex:
-    - Gets a pic or gif of a porn video.
 # Conclusion
 If you find any bug or want to add a suggestion feel free to open an issue.\
 This is a open-source bot so you can do whatever you want with the code as long as you give needed credit and don't use it for lucrative ends.\